Starting the course? Read this Home Page,

 Consultations are not required.
 But if you do not have a consultation, you will not get your 2 X's of attendance credit for it.

 Why a Consultation?
 Each consultation is worth 2 X's/points.
 Even though it is only 15 minutes, those 15 minutes of meeting with me can be invaluable sometimes.
+I can give you tips and pointers for finishing the final paper.

 Above photo: Discussion of ideas